I drank the silence of God from a Spring in the woods. – Georg Trakl, Poet

 - The Rabbit.
 In feng shui folklore, the bunny rabbit has a long history.
 Though the origin of the story may have root in India, the Chinese, Japanese and other versions have a myth involving a jade rabbit living on the moon – hence why many rabbit figurines are carved from jade.
 They are representative of fertility, abundance in love, prosperous wealth, immortality, and happiness.
 According to folklore, placing a pair of rabbits in the bedroom can help with fertility problems.
 (I agree that pairs of objects can help relationship issues, but I don’t think they have to be rabbits.)
 A pair of white rabbits in the living room can attract happiness – which is excellent for Easter festivities.
 I, personally, think rabbits are adorable (I have a glass candy dish in the likeness of a bunny I display every spring, full of chocolate eggs).

 - Spring Cleaning.
 Before having any guests arrive for Easter brunch or dinner, give the whole house a good, thorough cleaning and dusting.
+If you come across some pests on your cleaning travels, you will need to contact a pest control montgomery service, or one like it, to make sure they are destroyed, you can then carry on with your cleaning schedule afterward.
 If this isn’t possible, focus on the spaces where guests will be most likely to congregate (usually the living room, dining room, kitchen and closest bathroom).
 Dust surfaces, vacuum carpets, and mop hard floors a couple of days prior to the celebration.
 Not only will it make the environment more inviting, it further extends the theme of new beginnings and rebirth.
 Easter is also a fantastic time to get your office back to its best too.
 For example, if your office is in need of a deep clean why not outsource your cleaning duties to a commercial cleaning team that provides janitorial cleaning services?
 Maintaining a clean and tidy office can have a huge impact on your productivity levels, especially if your business is going to be busy over the next few months in the lead up to summer.

 - The Wood Element.
 If we were to align the five elements (wood, fire, earth, metal and water) along the calendar of seasons, Spring (and Easter) would be at the beginning of the wood element.
 Here we have another example of rebirth and growth.
 Bringing more of the wood element into your life is highly beneficial right now.
 This can be in form of objects, such as living plants, baskets, and objects in a green shade.
 Another method is to spend a lot of time outdoors surrounded by nature and living plants.
 Yet another way is to consume more green into your diet.
 Leafy vegetables, broccoli, peas, green beans, and other green-hued produce is prosperous for the chi of your body.